agkatare/parking_reservation/README.md

 ## Description:
 This system is build to manage parking spot reservation service.
 User can search for nearby parking spot using (latitude and longitude) and radius; and can reserve the parking spot.
-This system manages parking for 2-wheeler and 2-wheeler vehicles.
-In this we consider every parking spot is for 4-wheeler and by dividing it into 2 sections we can use it for 2-wheelers.
+This system manages parking for 2-wheeler and 4-wheeler vehicles.
+In this we consider every parking spot is for 4-wheeler and by dividing it into 2 sections we can use it for two 2-wheelers.
 For Example:
 There is one parking spot at location (10.0, 10.5) [latitude,longitude].
 So on this parking spot we can park 4-wheeler in complete area (say SECTION_AB) or we can park two 2-wheelers (one in SECTION_A and other in SECTION_B).
 User can cancel the reservation if required.
-There is an option to mark reservation spot as parked by checking-in api and to free the reservation spot by checking-out api.
+There is an option to mark reservation spot as parked by checking-in api and to free the reservation spot by check-out api.
 Based on the reservation time we calculate the amount user has been charged for parking.
 Admin can view all the existing reservations in the system.

 ## API's list: